MicrosoftDocs/architecture-center/docs/example-scenario/automotive/autonomous-vehicle-operations-valops-content.md

 ## Scenario details

 The ValOps framework encompasses various scenarios that rigorously test and validate the performance of ADAS and AD software.
-These scenarios include both synthetic and real-world conditions, ranging from simple maneuvers like lane keeping and adaptive cruise control to complex urban driving situations that involve pedestrians, cyclists, and unpredictable traffic patterns.
+These scenarios include synthetic and real-world conditions that range from simple maneuvers like lane keeping and adaptive cruise control to complex urban driving situations that involve pedestrians, cyclists, and unpredictable traffic patterns.
 By replaying recorded sensor data, you can assess how the software responds to specific events and conditions.

 Additionally, dynamic testing environments, facilitated by simulators or specialized on-premises hardware, allow for real-time interaction and feedback by simulating the behavior of a vehicle in response to its surroundings.
 This comprehensive approach helps you ensure that the software is robust, reliable, and capable of handling the diverse challenges that you might encounter in real-world driving.